tobya/DocTo/readme.md

 ## Updates

-0.7     Added support for saveas2 function added by microsoft in Word 2010.
+0.7     Added support for saveas2 function (with compatibility mode) added by microsoft in Word 2010.
 Additional Switches.
+Added support for long parameters.

 0.5.5   Changes made to logging.  -Q and -L 0 now work correctly ensuring nothing is output to console.
 Must specify -G or -GL to get access to logs and errors.
                                 Also -L 10 now outputs extra as logging param is loaded first.